Circumstellar interaction in the extreme white dwarf merger remnant ZTF\,J1901+1458: A new class of white dwarf merger remnants with X-ray emission: Discussion

-Hot WDs ($T_{\rm eff}\geq25,000$\,K) can be detected in the X-rays because of their soft photospheric emission \citep[see e.g.][]{jordan1994,vennes1999,odwyer2003}; however, the X-ray spectrum of J1901 is too hard and too bright to be consistent with photospheric emission: a T$_{\texttt{eff}}$\,$\approx$\,28,000\,K hydrogen atmosphere peaks in the far-UV and would produce a negligible flux above $\approx$\,0.1\,keV.
-The observed X-rays must therefore be powered by a different mechanism, most likely by the interaction of the WD or its magnetosphere with circumstellar material.
-We have demonstrated that the WD is not part of a mass-transferring binary, as we have excluded all possible Roche-lobe-filling stellar or brown dwarf companions (see Section~\ref{sec:BD}), and we currently do not have strong observational constraints on the origin of the circumstellar material, but we can advance some hypotheses.
+Hot WDs (T$_{\rm eff}$\,$\geq$\,25,000\,K) can be detected in the X-rays because of their soft photospheric emission \citep[see e.g.][]{jordan1994,vennes1999,odwyer2003}; however, the X-ray spectrum of J1901 is too hard and too bright to be consistent with photospheric emission: The observed X-rays must therefore be powered by a different mechanism, most likely by the interaction of the WD or its magnetosphere with circumstellar material.
+From the infrared analysis, we exclude the possibility of the WD being the accretor in a mass-transferring binary with a close to Roche-lobe-filling stellar or substellar companion (see Section~\ref{sec:BD}).
+The coldest brown dwarf that would be consistent with the infrared data has a temperature below 700\,K (see Fig.\,\ref{fig:BD_M-R-Relation}); this is significantly below the lower limits on irradiation temperatures for any brown dwarf above 13\,M$_{\rm jup}$.